海角精品黑料

 Must-see sky sights for February聽

 The bright and glorious constellations of winter continue to greet you as soon as it gets dark.
-Take some time to find Orion, the Hunter; Taurus, the Bull; Gemini, the Twins, and others.
+Take some Orion, the Hunter; Taurus, the Bull; Gemini, the Twins, and others.

 Highlight of the month Feb.
-1: The young waxing crescent moon and bright Venus pair up in the southwestern sky at dusk for a stunning view 鈥 look for earthshine on the moon.
-Saturn will be just about a vertical fist-width, held at arm鈥檚 length, below this beautiful pair.
+1: The young waxing crescent moon and bright Venus pair up in the southwestern sky at dusk for a stunning view 鈥 on the moon.
+Saturn will be just about a held at arm鈥檚 length, below this beautiful pair.

 Venus